rust-lang/book/nostarch/appendix.md

-The list of derivable traits provided in this appendix is not comprehensive: libraries can implement `derive` for their own traits, making the list of traits you can use `derive` with truly open-ended.
-Implementing `derive` involves using a procedural macro, which is covered in the “Macros” section of Chapter 19.
+The list of derivable traits provided in this appendix is not comprehensive: libraries can implement `derive` for their own traits, making the list of traits you can use `derive` with truly open ended.
+Implementing `derive` involves using a procedural macro, which is covered in “Macros” on page XX.

-### `Debug` for Programmer Output
+## Debug for Programmer Output

 The `Debug` trait enables debug formatting in format strings, which you indicate by adding `:?` within `{}` placeholders.